-- Storage x HDD Model.
+Storage x HDD Model.
 Network and BW link speed.
 OS Model and version.
 Framework SW Model and version.
 Details of Additional HW/SW if any.

-8.4.1.1 The distribution of various software components across the system must be explicitly described using a format similar to that shown in in above (Table-3) in Clause 8.4 for both the tested and priced systems.
+8.4.1.1 The distribution of various software components across the system must be explicitly described using a format similar to that shown in Table-3 in Clause 8.4 for both the tested and priced configuration.

-Comment: Software components might vary from implementation to implementation.
+Comment: Software components might vary from across different implementations.